kanselarij-vlaanderen/acmidm-login-service/README.md

 ###### 403 Bad Request
 - if no valid user role can be found based on the received claim from ACM/IDM
+- if the user or membership is blocked

 #### DELETE /sessions/current
 Log out the current user, i.e. remove the session associated with the current user's account.